Powerful quake hits Costa Rica, no deaths

 Countries like Mexico, Colombia and Panama had offered Costa Rica assistance, but that didn't seem necessary because the extent of the damage appeared contained, Chinchilla added.

-The epicenter of the quake was in the northwestern province of Guanacaste, and split open tarmac roads, cracked gravestones and sent books tumbling off library shelves.
+The epicentre of the quake was in the north-western province of Guanacaste, and split open tarmac roads, cracked gravestones and sent books tumbling off library shelves.

 Costa Rican television said 22 people were treated for injuries, but the Red Cross could not confirm this.